-The 30th Bled eConference Theme: Digital Transformation – From Connecting Things to Transforming Our Lives
+The 31st Bled eConference Theme: Digital Transformation – Meeting the Challenges

 - The conference is shaping electronic interactions since 1988

-- Conference theme is on Digital Transformation – From Connecting Things to Transforming Our Lives
+- Conference theme is on Digital Transformation – Meeting the Challenges

 - Strong relationships and cooperation with journals

-- Coaching of PhD-students and postgraduates – Graduate Students Consortium and Students Bazaar
+- Coaching of PhD-students and postgraduates – Graduate Students Consortium and Students ePrototype Bazaar

 - Special interest tracks (beside regular tracks):